Psivant/stormmsite/docs/tutorials/tutorial_i.md

 creating a separate **.tpp** file for the implementation as opposed to the declaration).
 The **.cu** file will contain the implementation of a function to take an array of a given data type and compute the sum.
-For complete generality, we would again need to allow that the sum be computed in a distnct data type, longer in format than the type of the array elements, but we can assume the same type for each in this example.
+For complete generality, we would again need to allow that the sum be computed in a distinct data type, longer in format than the type of the array elements, but we can assume the same type for each in this example.
 The C++ program cannot be told to `#include` any CUDA template implementations--the function within the **.cu** file will take an array and then delegate to some templated form of a CUDA kernel that only the CUDA unit knows about.
 C++ doesn't